EdelCorbett/the-pool-hall/README.md

 - [As a developer I can create a favicon so that so user can locate page tab easy](https://github.com/EdelCorbett/the-pool-hall/issues/17)
 - [As a Developer I can design a clear footer with social link and business informationso thatThe user can use link and find business info easy](https://github.com/EdelCorbett/the-pool-hall/issues/19)
 ### [Epic 5](https://github.com/EdelCorbett/the-pool-hall/milestone/5) Admin and Blog page
 In this epic a blog page is create so admin can create post on events and club news and where users can comment and like the posts.
+This Feature was added later in the projectas it a good feature so the user can be kept up to date on club events.
 ### User Stories
 - [As a user I can view up coming events so that I know whats coming up and i can comment and like the posts](https://github.com/EdelCorbett/the-pool-hall/issues/6)